Leaves and Blossoms Along the Way by Mary Oliver

 Read the quote again.

 What do you wonder?
-As you hold what you noticed, or the entire poem, is there a question that arises in you?
+As you hold what you noticed, or the entire quote, is there a question that arises in you?
 Is there a cascade of questions?
 Sometimes writing these down helps us gently excavate our inner landscape.

 Bookmark it.
 Is there a word, phrase, or question you’d like to carry with you (in a journal, to explore in a conversation with a friend, to spiritual direction)?